Last Updated on January 2026

 What Is a Divorce Decree?

-A divorce decree, called a Final Divorce Order in WA, is a several-page document issued by the court when finalizing the dissolution of marriage.
+A divorce decree, called a Final Divorce Order in Washington State, is a several-page document issued by the court when finalizing the dissolution of marriage.
 In it, the judge determines the date and terms of divorce, that is, the rights and obligations of both parties after the end of their marital relationship.

 How Does a WA Divorce Decree Work?